-When a drive has bad sectors the general idea is to target the files that are most important first.
-Once those files are being targeted you want to do a fast and easy pass to get all the sectors back that you can without stressing the drive at all.
-The next pass is a harder pass where you get back more of the sectors that were missed the last time.
-Then you finally go with a pass that may stress the drive, but will get back as much data as possible.
+At this point after two easy passes, I had 99% of the sectors recovered.
+The next pass I set as a harder pass where I could get back more of the sectors that were missed during the first easy pass on the important data.
+Then I finally set up a pass that may stress the drive but will get back as much data as possible.
 Once all the data that is important has been recovered as much as possible, you continue with the same process to recover the rest of the drive.

 If you need help getting the data back for your business, please fill out a quick quote form and I will get back to you right away about your drive.
-Or feel free to give us a call and discus your project over the phone.
+Or feel free to give us a call and discuss your project over the phone.